 New York City FC Profile

-David Villa, Frank Lampard and Andrea Pirlo among the stars to have played for NYCFC.
+2021 MLS Champions New York City FC have swiftly risen to the top of tree since their inception in 2013.
+David Villa, Frank Lampard and Andrea Pirlo are among the stars to have played for the club.

 In 2006, MLS founding team New York/New Jersey MetroStars sold to Red Bull and rebranded as the New York Red Bulls.
 As a condition of the sale, the team waived exclusive territorial rights to New York, allowing MLS to add a second team to the largest metropolitan area in the United States.

-The league discussed forming a team with the owners of the New York Mets as early as 2007 but continued to look for investors.
-They announced in 2010 that a team would join the league in 2013, but this was pushed back when the proposed New York Cosmos reboot joined the NASL instead.
-It was rumoured that FC Barcelona would invest in a New York franchise, but they opted to try for Miami before that fell through.
+The league announced in 2010 that a team would join the league in 2013, but this was pushed back when the proposed New York Cosmos reboot joined the NASL instead.

-There has been something of a revolving door for sideline staff, with four presidents and four managers in six seasons, while only one manager has worked more than one full season.
+There has been something of a revolving door for sideline staff, with four presidents and four managers in six seasons.

 NYCFC join MLS